-- Super-Persistent Missile in which the projectile not only guides itself toward a target but doesn’t give up if it misses.
+- Super-Persistent Missile, in which the projectile not only guides itself toward a target but doesn’t give up if it misses.
+Can overlap with Always Accurate Attack.

 open/close all folders